 Less elaborate means fewer moving parts, fewer things that can fail and go wrong.
 Or you can always opt to just buy the plain ol box, and build the rest on your own.
 Either way you toss the dice though, these containers can make a great survival solution.

 If you want your ISBU with some of the finer amenities, you may be best off going with a pre-built solution.
-Several companies offer shipping container homes containing:
+Several companies offer cargo container homes containing:

 - 110V/ 50 Amp Service electrical system